Mitigating the effect of the population model uncertainty on the strong lensing Bayes factor using nonparametric methods: Gravitational-wave lensing

 While the magnification distribution of any given image follows the distribution above, the magnifications between the images are correlated.
 Specifically, in most strong lensing configurations where the signal is heavily magnified, the source is close to a caustic, and due to near-symmetry typical strong lenses, the magnifications of both images are comparable ($\mu_1\sim \mu_2$, \citealt{More2021ImprovedEvents})\interfootnotelinepenalty=10000\footnote{For the singular isothermal sphere (SIS) model, $\mu_1 = \mu_2$ in the limit $\mu_1\rightarrow \infty$.
 A similar result can be derived for the singular isothermal ellipsoid (SIE) models.}.
 However, the magnifications are rarely precisely the same, except in highly simplified lens models.
 Assuming that the magnification ratios were exactly known would produce highly optimistic results.
 Thus, to correct for lens modeling uncertainties, including ellipticities, shears, and substructure, one might assume, as a simple approximation, that the distribution of the second magnification follows

-where $\mu_1$ and $\mu_2$ are the magnification for the first image and second image respectively, $\mathcal{N}(\mu,\sigma)$ denotes a normal distribution with mean $\mu$ and standard deviation $\sigma$.
-Such a spread in the magnification induced by microlensing and the substructure is conservative for high-signal events when neglecting the non-linear effect and is used in many prior studies~\citep{Hannuksela2020LocalizingLensing,Wempe2022AObservations}, and it can generally be regarded as better than presuming that the magnifications were fixed, for example, by a singular isothermal sphere lens model.
+where \(\mu_1\) is the magnification for the first image, \(\mu_{2,\mathrm{SIS}}\) is the magnification for the second image calculated using a SIS model, \(\mu_2\) is the final magnification for the second image drawn from a normal distribution \(\mathcal{N}(\mu, \sigma)\) with mean \(\mu\) and standard deviation \(\sigma\).
+Such a spread in the magnification induced by microlensing and the substructure is conservative for high-signal events when neglecting the nonlinear effect and is used in many prior studies~\citep{Hannuksela2020LocalizingLensing,Wempe2022AObservations}, and it can generally be regarded as better than presuming that the magnifications were fixed, for example, by a singular isothermal sphere lens model.